 A few examples: Guerrero recently offered a printable coupon for $1 off any Guerrero product.
-My local grocery store had them on sale for $1 each, so I was able to get 2 packages for free.
+Our local grocery store had them on sale for $1 each, so we were able to get 2 packages for free.
 La Victoria had a coupon in the local paper for $2 off of any enchilada sauce.
-A couple of weeks later it went on sale for $2 and I was able to get them for free.
+A couple of weeks later it went on sale for $2 and we were able to get them for free.

-I also buy multiple Sunday papers, so I when something is cheap or free with coupons, I can really stock up.
+We also buy multiple Sunday papers, so when something is cheap or free with coupons, we can really stock up.
 Oh, and don´t forget online money-saving sites; these can be a serious source of coupons.